 Stipend and Duration:

-The BBDC will not fund MSc students beyond their second year of studies, direct entry PhD students beyond their third year of studies, and PhD transfer students beyond their fourth year of studies including time spent in the master’s program.
-Therefore, the following successful applicants may only accept funding for two consecutive sessions commencing September 1, 2019:
+The BBDC will not fund master’s students beyond their second year of studies, direct entry PhD students beyond their third year of studies, and PhD transfer students beyond their fourth year of studies including time spent in the master’s program.
+Therefore, the following successful applicants may only accept funding for two consecutive sessions commencing September 1, 2021:

-- MSc students who commenced a graduate program in May 2018
+- Master’s students who commenced a graduate program in May 2020

 Students must accept external funding if awarded.
-If the student is accepting funding for three sessions the BBDC will top up external awards up to the base funding level set by the Faculty of Medicine graduate department (currently $27,125 for MSc students, $29,196 for PhD students) or less if mandated by the regulations of the external funding agency.
-If the student is accepting funding for two sessions, the BBDC will top up external awards up to the prorated amount for two sessions and up to a combined award total of $18,083 for MSc students or $19,464 for PhD students (or less if mandated by the regulations of an external funding agency).
+If the student is accepting funding for three sessions the BBDC will top up external awards up to the base funding level set by the Faculty of Medicine graduate department ( currently $30,459 for master’s students, $32,970 for PhD students) or less if mandated by the regulations of the external funding agency.
+If the student is accepting funding for two sessions, the BBDC will top up external awards up to the prorated amount for two sessions and up to a combined award total of $20,306 for master’s students or $21,980 for PhD students (or less if mandated by the regulations of an external funding agency).

-MSc students who are applying to transfer to a PhD program will be eligible to receive the higher PhD top-up if they successfully transfer by August 31, 2019.
-The transfer student must inform the BBDC by August 31 in order to receive the PhD top-up.
+Master’s students who are applying to transfer to a PhD program will be eligible to receive the higher PhD stipend if they successfully transfer by August 31, 2021.
+The transfer student must inform the BBDC by August 31 in order to receive the PhD stipend.